-After introductions and brief orientation, we asked members who had been to Italy, or who would like to?
+After introductions and brief orientation, we asked members who had been to Italy, or who would like to go there?
 We went around the room and asked what people like about Italy or Italians?

 In happier times, pre COVID-19, we started off this session play standing and holding hands and singing 'Sweet Caroline' by Neil Diamond.
 Here is the link to a video with lyrics - https://www.youtube.com/watch?v=jzXt7YvK9Hw

-This tied in with the picture of 'The Vetruvian Man' by Leonardo Da Vinci below.
+This tied in with this picture of 'The Vetruvian Man' by Leonardo Da Vinci below.

 BASIC ITALIAN PHRASES We asked members to guess at their meaning ...
 Si - YES Per favore - PLEASE Grazie - THANK YOU Prego - YOU'RE WELCOME Mi scusi - EXCUSE ME Mi dispiace - I'M SORRY Buon giorno - GOOD MORNING Buona sera - GOOD EVENING Buona notte - GOOD NIGHT La dolce vita - THE GOOD LIFE